Grandparent Rights and Visitation

 (13) Any other factor relevant to the best interests of the child.

 Matters related to family court in West Virginia often require the knowledge of a lawyer with experience in the many aspects of divorce and custody.
 When family dynamics change, grandparents may seek to maintain visitation or a strong presence in their grandchild’s life.
 Having visitation rights or an agreement in writing is an important tool.
 The court may grant or refuse grandparent visitation, so having a strong lawyer at your side is essential.
-Stroebel & Johnson, PLLC takes the time to help you understand the many facets of the law and what they mean to your family based on each set of circumstances.
+Stroebel & Stroebel, PLLC takes the time to help you understand the many facets of the law and what they mean to your family based on each set of circumstances.
 Consult with our lawyer to protect your grandparent visitation rights.

 - Supervised Visitation